-This course develops a managerial level review of technical knowledge and terminology for data, voice, image, and video communications and computer networks to effectively communicate with technical, operational, and management people in telecommunications.
-The course will cover the Telecommunications and Network Security domain which encompasses topics to include: access control network structure, transmission methods, transport formats, and security measures used to maintain the integrity, availability, authentication, and confidentiality of the transmitted information over both private and public communication networks.
+This course develops a managerial level review of technical knowledge and terminology for data, voice, image and video communications and computer networks to effectively communicate with technical, operational and management people in telecommunications.
+The course will cover Telecommunications and Network Security domain which encompasses topics to include: access control network structure, transmission methods, transport formats and security measures used to maintain the integrity, availability, authentication and confidentiality of the transmitted information over both private and public communication networks.
 The course will also give an overview of network security and the basics of cryptography.
-Additional topics include but are not limited to: threat models, authentication and authorization mechanisms and standards, public key infrastructure, electronic mail security, network layer security, transport layer and web security, packet filtering, firewalls, intrusion detection, and virtual private networks.
+Additional topics include but are not limited to: threat models, authentication and authorization mechanisms and standards, public key infrastructure, electronic mail security, network layer security, transport layer and web security, packet filtering, firewalls, intrusion detection and virtual private networks.

 The modern business environment is utilizing web-based servers and systems for a variety of processes.
 This includes telecommunications and network systems as well.
 Because of this adoption of web-based resources, firms need to develop new approaches for protecting business data networks.
 BMIS 662 examines security applications, procedures, and best practices for business telecommunications and networks.

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student will participate in 8 Discussions by completing the assigned readings.
 The student will post 1 thread of at least 300 words and 2 replies.
 Each reply must be at least 100 words.